Edmund Muskie: First and second term

-Alongside President Johnson's Great Society and War on Poverty programs, Muskie drafted the Model Cities Bill which eventually passed both houses of Congress in 1966.
+Alongside President Johnson's Great Society and war on poverty programs, Muskie drafted the Model Cities Bill which eventually passed both houses of Congress in 1966.
 Previously, combative with Johnson, Muskie began developing a more cooperative relationship with him.
 During Johnson's signing of the Intergovernmental Cooperation Act he said: I am pleased that Senator Muskie could be with us this afternoon.
 I believe that no man has done more to encourage cooperation among the National Government, the States, and the cities."
 Also in 1966, Muskie was elected assistant Democratic whip and served as the floor manager for the Clean Water Restoration Act.

 During 1967 the popular sentiment in the U.S. was anti-war, which prompted Muskie to visit Vietnam to inform his political stance in 1968.
 Prior to his visiting the country, he debated with a congressman on a pro-war platform.
 After the trip, he became a leading voice for the anti-war movement and entered into the ongoing debate by speaking at the year's Democratic Convention.
 His speech was followed by "tens of thousands of protestors surrounded the convention and violent clashes with police carried on for five days."
-He wrote to Johnson personally asserting his position on the Vietnam War.
-He made the case that the U.S. ought to withdraw from Vietnam as quickly as possible.
-Months later, he wrote to the president again urging him to end the bombing of North Vietnam.
+He wrote to Johnson personally asserting his position on the Vietnam War, urging him to end the bombing of North Vietnam.
 During the same year, he traveled with other Senators to the Republic of South Vietnam to validate their elections.

 Later, at the 1968 Democratic National Convention, he led the debate for the administration plank on Vietnam, which sparked public outrage.
 On October 15, 1969, he was welcomed to the green at Yale University to address the issues regarding his vote but chose to decline the offer and speak that night at his alma mater, Bates College, in Lewiston, Maine.
 His decision to do so was widely criticized by the Democratic party and Yale University officials.
 From 1967 to 1969, he served as the chair of Democratic Senatorial Campaign Committee.
 He voted against the appointment of Clement Haynsworth to the U.S. Supreme Court.